 (b) the rate of interest.

-[Regulation 19B inserted in Gazette 28 June 1996 pp.3169-70.]
+[Regulation 19B inserted in Gazette 28 Jun 1996 p.
+3169-70.]

 20. Circumstances in which local public notice not required for exercise of power to borrow — s.
 6.20(2)(a)

 (1) A local government is not required to give local public notice of a proposal to exercise a power to borrow when the power is to be exercised to re-finance a loan or to continue other financial accommodation (whether with the same or another bank or financial institution) except where the re-financing or continuation is a major variation.